jcmdln/cugo/README.md

 ## Why?
-Cugo was inspired by Rob Landley's toybox though I wanted to play around with a much simpler build system, and Go allows this without having any formally defined build system.
+Cugo was inspired by Rob Landley's toybox though I wanted to play around with a much simpler build system.
+Go is able to facillitate a multi-call binary without requiring a formally defined build system.
 Go's standard library is feature complete enough to make many utilities trivial to implement, sometimes with little more than meeting the conditions required by reference documentation.

 ## Design Methodology